holgern/scikit-optimize/doc/development.rst

 issues <https://github.com/holgern/scikit-optimize/issues?q=is%3Aissue+is%3Aopen+label%3AEasy>`__
 to get started contributing.

-The development version can be installed through:
+The development version from `github <https://github.com/holgern/scikit-optimize>`__ can be installed through:

 .. code-block:: bash